finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfolioGroupsApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio group
-            var code = code_example;  // string | The code of the portfolio group
-            var portfolioScope = portfolioScope_example;  // string | The scope of the portfolio being removed var portfolioCode = portfolioCode_example;  // string | The code of the portfolio being removed
+            var scope = scope_example;  // string | The scope of the portfolio group to remove the portfolio from. var code = code_example;  // string | The code of the portfolio group to remove the portfolio from.
+Together with the scope this uniquely identifies the portfolio group. var portfolioScope = portfolioScope_example;  // string | The scope of the portfolio being removed from the portfolio group. var portfolioCode = portfolioCode_example;  // string | The code of the portfolio being removed from the portfolio group.
+Together with the scope this uniquely identifies the portfolio to remove.

             try
             {
-                // [EARLY ACCESS] Remove portfolio from group PortfolioGroup result = apiInstance.DeletePortfolioFromGroup(scope, code, portfolioScope, portfolioCode);
+                // [EARLY ACCESS] Delete portfolio from group PortfolioGroup result = apiInstance.DeletePortfolioFromGroup(scope, code, portfolioScope, portfolioCode);
                 Debug.WriteLine(result);
             }